 The Heimlich manoeuvre is a life-saving emergency measure for clearing a foreign object from the airways.
 Here’s how it works:

-Immediately run the burn under water at about 20 degrees for 10 minutes.
+Immediately run the burn under water that is about 20 degrees warm for 10 minutes.
 With infants, young children and if the burns are large, be careful to avoid hypothermia.
 Cover the burn with a sterile dressing.
 If medical treatment is necessary, you will need to cover the skin with plastic (household cling film).
 In the event of burns to the face, genitals, joints and large areas of the body, or if the underlying tissue layer becomes visible, call 144.

 Pull out the plug or turn off the electricity supply.
 If this is not possible, break the contact between the child and the electrical supply using a dry, non-conductive object like wood or leather.
 Is the child unconscious but breathing?
 Put them in the recovery position.
 Have they stopped breathing?
 Start resuscitation.
 In either case, always call 144.